kelu124/murgen-dev-kit/software/Readme.md

 ## Contents of the folder

+### Some files

+* All example files are compressed and thumbs created in [the example folder](/software/examples/Readme.md)
+* For the convention in files format, [the data files specs are in](/software/examples/Specs.md)

 ### Some software

 * AcquireImage.py acquires the images, stores them in pairs of log files